paulohfreire/paulohfreire/README.md

   <br><br>

 <samp>
     Hi!
 I'm currently a student at <a href="https://imd.ufrn.br/portal/">@IMD UFRN :school: </a> and aspiring software developer:computer:.
 Interested in working on frontend, and currently learning about React.
-Of course, I like Programming, but I also like to play guitar and run near the beach :boy:
+I like Programming and I also like to play guitar and run near the beach :boy:
   </samp>
 </p>